-The HMIP carried out an inspection on the main prison in early 2015, and the full report can be found on the links below.
-The therapeutic community division of the prison is subjected to separate inspection (see below).
-In the summary to the main inspection report the inspectors said,
+The HMIP carried out an inspection on the main prison in early 2017, and the full report can be found on the links below.
+The therapeutic community division of the prison is subjected to separate inspection (see below) In the summary to the main inspection report the inspectors said;

 HM Chief Inspector of Prisons

-and on the therapeutic community arm inspected in 2013 they said
+and on an earlier report in 2014 on the therapeutic community arm they said

 “The Dovegate Therapeutic Community (TC) is a distinct institution holding up to 200 men, contained within the larger HMP Dovegate.
 We inspect the main prison separately.
 Dovegate TC had improved since our last visit, although some of the core elements of the therapeutic approach, which were not working as they should have been, needed attention.